Macon County Continuum of Care & Homeless Advisory Council

 Please understand that HUD has specific requirements for applicants, including:

-· The Ranking Committee will carefully review the qualifications of the applicant and the proposed project to assure that they meet HUD’s threshold requirements.
+• The Ranking Committee will carefully review the qualifications of the applicant and the proposed project to

-· Projects that (1) are eligible; and (2) that meet HUD’s threshold requirements; and (3) that demonstrate need; and (4) that demonstrate organizational capacity, will be accepted and ranked in priority order using an objective process.
+need; and (4) that demonstrate organizational capacity, will be accepted and ranked in priority order using

-Contact Fred Spannaus at spannaus@ameritech.net for more information.
+Contact Fred Spannaus at fredspannaus@gmail.com for more information

 Please see the 2022 Point-in-Time Results